MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reverse iterator that points to one past the end of the sequence.
+A const_reverse_reverse_iterator that points to one past the end of the sequence.

 ## <a name="crend"></a>  basic_string_view::crend